Codeium vs Microsoft Copilot: Which is Better in 2026?

 Choose Codeium if you need:

-- ✓ Software development and coding in multiple languages
+- ✓ Teams using multiple programming languages

 Choose Microsoft Copilot if you need: